huplay/demo-gpt-java/models/README.md

 - `output`: Containing parameters used at the output side of the Transformer (final normalization)
   - `norm.w.dat`, `norm.b.dat`

-Some files are too big to upload to GitHub, so these are split into multiple files (`.part1`, `.part2`, ...), merged automatically when the parameters are read.
+Some files are too big to upload to GitHub, so these are split into multiple files (`.part1`, `.part2`, ...).
+These files are merged automatically when the parameters are read.
+(The merged file is saved.)

 If the parameters are from an external source using a different structure the mapping between the standard format and the actual can be described in the `model.properties` file.